edheltzel/flightdeck-esbuild/README.md

 **Package managers are like dotfiles, everyone has their own preference.**

-We have shifted to using [Bun](https://bun.sh/docs) as our primary package manager. **It’s very fast 🏎️💨**
+We have shifted to using [PNPM](https://pnpm.io/) as our primary package manager, but we are considering Bun as a replacement, that is why you will see a `bun.lockb` file in the project.

-But, you can swap `bun` in favor of your preferences 👉 [PNPM](https://pnpm.io/), [Yarn](https://yarnpkg.com/), and [NPM](https://www.npmjs.com/).
+But, you can swap `pnpm` in favor of your preferences 👉 [NPM](https://www.npmjs.com/) , [Yarn](https://yarnpkg.com/), and and [Bun](https://bun.sh/docs).
 Use whatever you want 👍

+If you do choose to use Bun, you might run into some issues with the `build` command.
+This is because of the `sharp` dependency that is used by `jampack`. 👀 see [issue 35](https://github.com/edheltzel/flightdeck-for-11ty/issues/35).

+We recommend using PNPM for building your project `pnpm run build`.

-We still highly recommend you enable Node's [corepack](https://nodejs.org/api/corepack.html), this way all you have Yarn and PNPM in your toolbox without the need to install them separately.
+It's highly recommended that you enable Node's [corepack](https://nodejs.org/api/corepack.html), this Yarn and PNPM are included in your toolbox without the need to install them separately.

 > Please be aware that this certainly won't be the most recent version of PNPM/Yarn.